sujnanpatil/Dynamic-Copilot/Labs/Lab-02.md

 1. Update the details as needed and select **Update**.

 ### Task 5: Search and share CRM data

+In this task, you will learn how to quickly search for CRM records and share links via Outlook or Teams to support collaboration.

 - In Outlook